shivahanifi/attentive-object-detection/src/demo_aod_explained.md

   - `contourIdx`: index of contours (useful when drawing individual contour.
 To draw all contours, pass -1)
   - Remaining arguments are color, thickness etc

-## Possible Errors
+## Errors
-- YARP (namespace, detect, ports)
+1. YARP (namespace, detect, ports)

     For errors such as not detecting the YARP or ports or connection make sure to check the `yarp namespace` for both the docker and local machine to be the same.
 (After using it with iCub you need to change them back to the root).
 You may also use `yarp detect` to make sure the local machine can find YARP.
 A final check would be to check the visibility of ports by `yarp name list`.

-- `Unexpected error!!! src is not a numpy array, neither a scalar`
+2. `Unexpected error!!! src is not a numpy array, neither a scalar`

+    Using the `raw_hm` which is the direct output of the model was causing this error since it was not converted to a Numpy array. using it after being converted to Numpy solved the problem.

+3. `OpenCV Error: Unsupported format or combination of formats ([Start]FindContours supports only CV_8UC1 images when mode != CV_RETR_FLOODFILL otherwise supports CV_32SC1 images only)`

+    This error message suggests that there is an issue with the format or combination of formats of the image being processed by the "FindContours" function in OpenCV.
+The shape of the raw_hm at this step is (1,1), which means (np.array([[a]]))